JakubHeba/jakubheba.github.io/SLAE/MSF-Payloads-Analysis/Reverse-Shell/index.md

 0000002D  CD80              int 0x80
 ```

-Then connect() syscall is called.
-First, we are pushing the IP address and port values on the stack to which our reverse shell should connect.
+<p style="text-align: justify;">Then connect() syscall is called.
+First, we are pushing the IP address and port values on the stack to which our reverse shell should connect.</p>
 - Push out address 127.0.0.1 (in reverse order)
 ```nasm
 00000018  687F000001        push dword 0x100007f